An equivariant Atiyah-Patodi-Singer index theorem for proper actions I: the index formula: Non-invertible

-Corollary \ref{cor DN not inv} follows from Theorem \ref{thm DN not inv} in the same way that Corollaries \ref{cor APS discr} and \ref{cor APS ss} follow from Theorem \ref{thm APS}, with two additional ingredients.
 The first is a generalisation of Proposition \ref{prop proj lim} to the case where $D_N$ is not invertible, but $0$ is isolated in its spectrum.
-That case can de deduced from the case where $D_N$ is invertible, see Remark \ref{rem conv eta non inv}.
-The second additional ingredient needed is the fact that the projection $P$ is $g$-trace class in these cases.
-Indeed, for all $t>0$,
+That case can be deduced from the case where $D_N$ is invertible, see Remark \ref{rem conv eta non inv}.